 This pilot study provides an opportunity to check the study’s feasibility, validate the methods on a small scale, and then adapt them to the different stages rolled out at national level.
 Invaluable lessons have been (and continue to be) learned at the logistical, organizational and scientific levels, concerning data collection tools, the transport and storage of biological samples, and the types of questions that are asked.

 Our latest survey: we caught up with the children enrolled in the pilot study as they turned 10 or 11

 In spring 2018, parents in the pilot study were invited to take part in a new phone interview and a home visit.
 Meeting the children at home allowed us to measure their height and weight, assess their respiratory function, and give them computer games to test their memory and attention span.
 Children also answered questions about their everyday lives and performed exercises to measure their physical fitness and motor abilities.
 In addition, families were asked to undergo biological sampling in a laboratory so that we could study various biological markers of their children’s health or measure their exposure to certain pollutants.

 Focus on the biological sampling at 10-11 years

-This operation will rely on clinical biologists working in the families’ nearest medical laboratories to collect samples of the children’s blood, hair, urine and saliva.
-These samples will enrich the health data we have been collecting from the families since their children were born.
+For this operation, families went to their local medical laboratory to have samples of their children’s blood, hair, urine and saliva taken.
+The purpose of this sampling was to enrich the health data we have been collecting from the families since their children were born.

-The laboratories will immediately measure blood fat and sugar levels, and send the results to the children’s family doctors.
-The remaining samples will be frozen until they are needed for research projects.
-The analyses conducted for research purposes will tell us which substances the children are exposed to, so that we find out how their health is affected, and give us a clearer picture of their health status.
+The laboratories immediately measured blood fat and sugar levels.
+The remaining samples were frozen and will remain so until they are needed for research projects.
+The analyses conducted for research purposes will tell us which substances the children are exposed to, so that we can find out how their health is affected, and give us a clearer picture of their health status.